-- energy efficiency and underlying demand trends: - the extent of new sources of demand, i.e. how much heating and transport is electrified: - 3. the speed of the uptake of new sources of demand and when this happens; - the degree to which both existing and new load can be shifted or reduced at times of system peak demand (flexibility).
+- 1. energy efficiency and underlying demand trends. - 2. the extent of new sources of demand. i.e. how much heating and transport is electrified: - 3. the speed of the uptake of new sources of demand and when this happens; - 4. the degree to which both existing and new load can be shifted or reduced at times of system peak demand (flexibility).

 Figure 4 shows how the SP Distribution total peak demand will vary for the four scenarios, assuming that none of the demand is flexible (i.e. it can't be shifted away from the peak to less busy periods, which would have the effect of reducing peak demand).
-For comparison, the grey area shows the forecasted range (the difference between the lowest and highest scenario) from our July 2020 DFES.